dcmartin/hassio-addons/README.md

 1. Install the add-on
 1. Configure the add-on
 1. Start the add-on
-1. Check the logs of the "Example" add-on to see it in action.
+1. Check the logs of the add-on to information
+1. Click on the `WebUI` link to access the addon UX (iff exists)

 **NOTE**: Please see the README for each add-on